dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 You can use the provided endpoint to automate backups, however, there are a few things to keep in mind.

-- The requests should go to a single alpha.
-The alpha that receives the request is responsible for looking up the location and determining from which point the backup should resume.
+- The requests should go to a single Alpha server.
+The Alpha server that receives the request is responsible for looking up the location and determining from which point the backup should resume.

-- Versions of Dgraph starting with v20.07.1, v20.03.5, and v1.2.7 have a way to block multiple backup requests going to the same alpha.
+- Versions of Dgraph starting with v20.07.1, v20.03.5, and v1.2.7 have a way to block multiple backup requests going to the same Alpha server.
 For previous versions, keep this in mind and avoid sending multiple requests at once.
 This is for the same reason as the point above.